-- National curriculum descriptors at the end of each key stage - Baseline assessments - Termly assessments - Formative and summative assessments - Progress measured against the P level descriptors - Autism Education Trust Progression Framework - Observations of behavioural, emotional and social development - Sampling of work and class observations - Assessments by a specialist service, such as Educational Psychology or Specialist Teaching Service (STS) - Strengths & Difficulties questionnaire (SDQ)
+- National curriculum descriptors at the end of each key stage - Baseline assessments - Termly assessments - Formative and summative assessments - Observations of behavioural, emotional and social development - Sampling of work and class observations - Assessments by a specialist service, such as Educational Psychology or Specialist Teaching Service (STS) - Strengths & Difficulties questionnaire (SDQ)

-Teachers also take part in a SEND day with the Assistant Head (SENDCo) termly, whereby any concerns or extra support needed is discussed.
-This is an opportunity for the class teachers and the Assistant Head (SENDCo) to look at how well the support provided is working and whether there are any children showing signs of possibly needing extra support.
+Teachers also take part in pupil progress meetings half-termly where the needs and progress of SEND pupils is a priority focus.
+This is an opportunity for the class teachers and the SENDCo to look at how well the support provided is working and whether there are any children showing signs of possibly needing extra support.

 Where children are observed as not making expected progress or who are identified through screening or assessment results, parents will be invited to speak to the class teacher to discuss the areas of concern, as well as the child's strengths, in order to put together a plan of action.
-If it is felt the child would benefit from having an intervention, a SEND Support Plan will be collaboratively produced to begin the process of implementing extra support to help the child to make progress in the areas of need.
-Children will also contribute to this plan and regularly discuss what support they feel works best for them.
+If it is felt the child would benefit from having an intervention, a Part 10 document will be written detailing the additional provision.
+If it is felt that children require more than this, then a SEND Support Plan will be produced to begin the process of implementing extra support to help the child to make progress in the areas of need.
+This will include specific targets aimed to ensure progress.